SQL Server

 -- Create a database user

-CREATE USER login_name FOR LOGIN login_name with default_schema=schema_name;- login_name: Enter user name.
+CREATE USER login_name FOR LOGIN login_name with default_schema=schema_name;

 CREATE LOGIN tapdata WITH password='Tap@123456', default_database=demodata;